zks0002/fixedpoint/docs/source/arithmetic.rst

     >>> float(a)
     0.375

-The order of  the operands is irrelevant.
+The order of the operands is irrelevant when one of them is an `int`.

 ..  doctest:: bitwise with int
     :skipif: should_skip("bitwise with int")